Market

 (iii) The Company has the right to direct the use of the asset.

-end of the lease term.
-ROU assets and lease liabilities includes these options when it is
+the lease term.
+ROU assets and lease liabilities includes these options when it is reasonably certain

-over the shorter of the lease term and useful life of the underlying asset.
-Right-of-use assets are
+shorter of the lease term and useful life of the underlying asset.
+Right-of-use assets are evaluated for

-evaluated for recoverability whenever events or changes in circumstances indicate that their
+recoverability whenever events or changes in circumstances indicate that their carrying amounts may

 The lease liability is initially measured at amortized cost at the present value of the future lease

-not readily determinable, using the incremental borrowing rates in the country of domicile of
+readily determinable, using the incremental borrowing rates in the country of domicile of these leases.

-these leases.
-Lease liabilities are re-measured with a corresponding adjustment to the related
+Lease liabilities are re-measured with a corresponding adjustment to the related right-of-use asset if

 Lease liability and ROU asset have been separately presented in the balance sheet and lease